Skip to main content

 Biography

-Sepehr Vakil is an associate professor of Learning Sciences in the School of Education and Social Policy at Northwestern University, and the faculty director of the Technology, Race, Ethics, and Equity in Education (TREE) Lab.
-Previously he was Assistant Professor of STEM Education and the Associate Director of Equity & Inclusion in the Center for STEM Education at the University of Texas at Austin.
-He received his PhD in the Education in Mathematics, Science, and Technology program at UC Berkeley, and his B.S and M.S in Electrical Engineering from UCLA.
+Sepehr Vakil is associate professor of learning sciences at Northwestern University’s School of Education and Social Policy and the faculty director of the Technology, Race, Ethics, and Equity in Education (TREE) Lab.
+He previously served as assistant professor of STEM education and associate director of equity and inclusion at University of Texas at Austin’s Center for STEM Education.
+He received his PhD in the Education in Mathematics, Science, and Technology program at the University of California Berkeley, and his bachelor's and master’s in electrical engineering from the University of California Los Angeles.

 Education